translatorswb/autotemplater/README.md

 00:00:14 (A): nice to have you
 ```

-Take turn on speaker change (`-t speaker`) will put timestamps when there's a speaker change or the turn length is longer than maximum turn length (`maxturnlen`) threshold.
+Take turn on speaker change (`-t span`) will merge segments until they reach the specified span length and when there's a speaker change.
 For example:
 ```
 00:00:00 (A): hi and welcome back to the history podcast this week we got something a little bit different we have our guest here with us
 00:00:12 (B): hello nice to be here
 00:00:14 (A): nice to have you
 ```

-Maximum turn length (`maxturnlen`) is set to 30 seconds by default and can be changed using the `-m` flag.
-It's only used with speaker-based turns.
+Span length (`spanlength`) is set to 30 seconds by default and can be changed using the `-n` flag.
 Example call:

 ```
 python autotemplater.py -i audio.wav -x api -l en -t speaker -m 15